About Ogemaw County

 - Fees for court record copies are established by statute: certified copies typically cost $10 for the first page and $1 for each additional page, while non-certified copies are generally $1 per page.

-- The Ogemaw County court system has been working toward improved digital access, though many records still require in-person requests or mail inquiries with appropriate fees enclosed.
+- Ogemaw County court system has been working toward improved digital access, though many records still require in-person requests or mail inquiries with appropriate fees enclosed.

 For circuit and district court case searches, the public can visit the courthouse in person during business hours or contact the specific court clerk's office.
-Online case lookup may be available through the Michigan Courts website, though comprehensive remote access depends on the court's participation in electronic filing systems.
+Online case lookup may be available through the Michigan Courts website, though full remote access depends on the court's participation in electronic filing systems.

 Property & Public Records

-The Ogemaw County Register of Deeds, located at 806 West Houghton Avenue, West Branch, MI 48661, maintains all official land and property records for the county.
-The office can be reached at (989) 345-0215 and is responsible for recording deeds, mortgages, land contracts, liens, easements, surveys, and plat maps as required by Michigan law.
+Ogemaw County Register of Deeds, located at 806 West Houghton Avenue, West Branch, MI 48661, maintains all official land and property records for Ogemaw County.
+The office can be reached through the office is responsible for recording deeds, mortgages, land contracts, liens, easements, surveys, and plat maps as required by Michigan law.
 All documents affecting real property title in Ogemaw County must be recorded with this office to provide constructive notice to the public.
+The Register of Deeds maintains both historical records dating back to Ogemaw County's founding and current digital recordings.

 - Standard recording fees are established by state statute, with basic documents typically costing $30 for the first page and $3 for each additional page.